Listen, Understand, Interpret, and Explore

 Number of Sessions: 25

-Participants: Participants for this program would include anyone who is developing their identity as a psychotherapist and would like greater knowledge of psychodynamic psychotherapy.
+Participants: Participants for this program would include anyone who is developing their identity as a psychotherapist and/ or would like greater knowledge of psychodynamic psychotherapy.

 Would include 5 Therapeutic Action Case Presentation Dinner Sessions, and your own course of personal psychodynamic psychotherapy, and supervision of your clinical cases.